Welcome to our Thrive Architect review.

 Here’s the original Storyteller 2-Step Landing Page template:

-And here’s the customized template after changing the heading color, paragraph font, and button color:
+And here’s the customized template after changing the button color, and the heading font and color:

 In just a few clicks you can adjust the page to fit in with your style and branding.
 Plus you can save your version of the template to use again.